MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/1-introduction.md

 - Explain what tokens are
 - Identify the primary types of token standards
-- Learn about the contract library OpenZeppelin
+- Use the contracts library OpenZeppelin
 - Create a token smart contract

 ## Prerequisites

-- Blockchain fundamentals knowledge
+- Blockchain fundamentals
 - Ethereum platform knowledge
 - Solidity programming knowledge
 - Previous experience with any programming language, like C, Python, or JavaScript